SolarBEAT outdoor test facility for BIPV(T)

 The outdoor research at SolarBEAT serves several purposes:

-- In close collaboration with the project team that contains a.o. architects, builders, developers, and installers, we further improve existing solar products or find opportunities to develop new innovative products.
+- In close collaboration with the project team that contains architects, builders, developers, and installers, we further improve existing solar products or find opportunities to develop new innovative products.

 - We determine the performance model based on high quality measurement data, measured 24/7 from calibrated equipment.
 This is essential for a sound business case and can be crucial before market introduction.